Alfresco/alfresco-content-app/README.md

 ## Introduction

-The Alfresco Content Application a file management application built using [Alfresco Application Development Framework (ADF)](https://github.com/Alfresco/alfresco-ng2-components) components and was generated with [Angular CLI](https://github.com/angular/angular-cli).
+The Alfresco Content Application a content management application built using [Alfresco Application Development Framework (ADF)](https://github.com/Alfresco/alfresco-ng2-components) components and was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ### Who is this application for

-The Content Application is a streamlined experience for end users on top of Alfresco Content Services, focused on file management within the content repository.
+The Content Application is a streamlined experience for end users on top of Alfresco Content Services, focused on file management within the Alfresco content repository.
 It provides developers with an easily extendable environment for lightening fast custom application development by providing safe ways to inject custom controls, viewer components, pages and plug-ins without upgrade concerns.

 ### Where to get help